StefanPfeiffer80/FASPA.github.io/README.md

 4. Rename the usearch file to "US_10_240" by typing "mv usearch10.0.240_i86osx32 US_10_240".
 5. Run the command ""chmod +x US_10_240" and type in your password to make the file executable

-**Vsearch installation**
+**VSEARCH installation**
-For details, go to the vsearch homepage (https://github.com/torognes/vsearch).
+1. Open a terminal and copy paste the text in the box.
+Keep in mind that you need admin rights to install VSEARCH.
+For more information, go to the VSEARCH homepage (https://github.com/torognes/vsearch).

 ```wget https://github.com/torognes/vsearch/archive/v2.8.0.tar.gz
 tar xzf v2.8.0.tar.gz